Samuel Wharton: Political career

 When the Revolutionary War broke out, Wharton was in London working to secure the crown's approval for the land grant.
 When some of his letters to rebels were made public, he was forced to flee to France.
 He was finally able to return to America in 1780, and took an oath of allegiance to the American cause on February 9, 1781.

 In 1782 and 1783 Wharton was a delegate to the Continental Congress.
 Many of his efforts there seem to have been quiet negotiations aimed at gaining recognition for his western land holdings.
 These did not avail, and he returned to Delaware.
-The entire claim came to naught when the Congress passed the Northwest Ordinance in 1787.
+The entire claim came to naught when Congress passed the Northwest Ordinance in 1787.
 Pennsylvania, New York, and Delaware ceded all western claims, and his tract was confirmed as part of Virginia.

 Wharton served two years as a state court judge in Delaware before retiring to a country estate just outside Philadelphia, where he died in March 1800.